Saurabh2388/Getting-and-Cleaning-Data/README.md

 * run_analysis.R contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.

-* The output of the 5th step is called averages_data.txt, and uploaded in the course project's form.
+* The output of the 5th step is called data_with_means.txt, and uploaded in the course project's form.